alexbosworth/ln-service/README.md

 Publish a raw blockchain transaction to Blockchain network peers

 Requires LND built with `walletrpc` tag

-`description` is not supported on LND 0.10.1 and below

     {
       [description]: <Transaction Label String>